ramalho/modernoopy/examples/8queens/README.md

 └───┴───┴───┴───┴───┴───┴───┴───┴───┴───┘
 ```

-Interestingly, N=14 raises `RecursionError` (using the default recursion limit of 1000), but N=15 does not.
+Interestingly, N=14 raises `RecursionError` (using Python's default recursion limit of 1000), but N=15 does not.
 This is due to the backtracking behavior of the queens, which is sensitive to the order in which they search for safe a place in their rows.

 ## `queens_and_guard.py`